Hector Thomas Wood

-Hector Thomas Wood (1926-2011) was vigneron who was born in Toodyay Western Australia.
+Hector Thomas Wood (1926-2011) was vigneron (a specialist in cultivating vineyards for the manufacture of wine) who was born in Toodyay Western Australia.

 The Wood family name has been associated with Toodyay's historic Coorinja Winery (also referred to as Coorinja Vineyard) for almost a century.
 Coorinja is said to be a Ballardong name for the place of seven springs.
 It was these springs that made Coorinja such a productive farming property since it was established in the 19th century.
 Hector Wood's grandfather William Thomas Wood bought the property and winery in 1919 and since then each generation has continued the wine growing and sheep farming business.

 Hector Wood was born on 25 October 1926 at the Newcastle Hospital in Henry Street to parents Horace and Lily Wood.
 He was one of three children, with an older brother Doug and sister Jean May, and attended the local school in Duke Street.
 By this time the single teacher schools had been closed down and consolidated into the one state school, Toodyay being the first consolidated school in the state.
 Hector walked two miles to the pick-up point at Lloyds Crossing to catch the Irishtown school bus, nicknamed "the chicken bus" because of the boards and netting on the sides.
 The school was also the first experimental school where children were taught life skills appropriate to their farming backgrounds.
 Hector recalls planting clover and various grain crops and looking after the school orchard and vineyard.
 They were taught how to dry fruit, and the girls learnt bottling and making preserves.
 They were also taught social skills such as dancing to the beat of a kerosene can.
 Hector's mother said she could hear the noise all the way to Coorinja.